John-A-Chen/Test-Bench-Vehicle/README.md

 The initial concept, CAD work, and assembly were completed rapidly to prepare for TechFest demonstrations.
 This repo documents the entire process.
+Note: there are rebuild errors because this was all made on SolidWorks 2021 and I was far less skilled.

 ---